ghostunnel/ghostunnel/README.md

 some pre-generated ones in the `test-keys` directory (alongside instructions on how to generate new ones with OpenSSL).

+Note that by default ghostunnel logs to stderr and runs in the foreground.
+You can set set `--syslog` to log to syslog.
+For deamonization, we recommend using a utility such as [daemonize](http://software.clapper.org/daemonize/).
+For an example on how to use ghostunnel in a Docker container, see the `docker` subdirectory.

 ### Build

 We use [glide](https://github.com/Masterminds/glide) for vendoring.